department-of-veterans-affairs/va.gov-team/products/public-websites/healthcare-widget-support/readme.md

 - [send secure message](https://www.va.gov/health-care/secure-messaging)
 - [view lab or test results](https://www.va.gov/health-care/view-test-and-lab-results)

-As of July 2023, each of these 5 products has its own team on the Health Care Tools crew:
+As of July 2023, each of these 5 products has its own team on the Health Tools crew:

 | Product | Team | Point of contact | PO |
 | --- | --- | --- | --- |